openSUSE/openSUSE-release-process/Beta.md

 #### Maintenance openQA setup
 Responsible: qa

+Give quality assurance a heads up that Beta build is done.
+So they can work on the mainteannce setup and start with testing.
-Maintenance openQA setup is available with entering Beta phase Please create request for QA and loop in openSUSE Maintenance team
+Please create request for QA and loop in openSUSE Maintenance team.

 #### submit translation packages